Department of Physical Therapy & Our Programs

-- Graduation Rate: 90.0 percent of admitted students to the doctor of physical therapy program graduated (two year average from 2015 - 2016)
+- Graduation Rate: 90% of admitted students to the Doctor of Physical Therapy program graduated (two year average from 2021, 2020)

-- Employment: Of those program graduates responding to surveys, 100 percent were employed as physical therapists if they desire to be so (two year average from 2015 - 2016)
+- Employment: Of those program graduates responding to surveys, 100 percent who sought jobs as physical therapists were employed as physical therapists within 12 months.

 - The program and institution are also accredited by